-And it can also make us far happier within ourselves, by improving our mood and increasing our confidence in our own bodies.
+And it can make you far happier by improving your mood and increasing your confidence in your own body.

-I've included a wide range of activities that you can try here, so I hope that you found some that you could enjoy and incorporate into your weekly routine.
+I've included a wide range of activities that you can try here so I hope that you found some that you enjoy and can incorporate into your weekly routine.

 The best idea is to use a mixture of the aerobic and strengthening activities.

 To give you an idea, here is what I typically do in a week.